jacksleight/laravel-omni/README.md

 Omni components will execute in one of three modes depending on the type you declare and the template structure.

-### Standard Mode
+* **Standard Mode**
   All components that declare a `standard` template execute in standard mode, with no Livewire features.
 They support `mount` and `rendering` lifecycle hooks.

-### Livewire Mode
+* **Livewire Mode**
   Components that declare a `livewire` template and have no code outside of the `<template>` tag execute in Livewire mode, with full Livewire features.
 They run through the usual [Livewire lifecycle](https://livewire.laravel.com/docs/lifecycle-hooks).

-### Combined Mode
+* **Combined Mode**

-Components that declare a `livewire` template and code outside of the `<template>` tag execute in combined mode.
+  Components that declare a `livewire` template and have code outside of the `<template>` tag execute in combined mode.
 Combined components are actually two instances of the same component.
 The part of the template outside the `<template>` tag is executed in standard mode, and then the part of the template inside the `<template>` tag is executed in Livewire mode.

 ## Component Features